SentyQ/python_training/README.md

-# Repository for Pythin training
+# Repository for Python training